The CECE Model

 Note: The figures and text for this page were adapted from Museus, S. D. (2014).
 The Culturally Engaging Campus Environments (CECE) Model: A new theory of college success among racially diverse student populations.
 In M. B. Paulsen (Ed.), Higher Education: Handbook of Theory and Research.
 New York: Springer.

-Note: The CECE Survey also measures several other variables, including demographics (e.g., race, ethnicity, gender, age, religion, family income, parents’ education), precollege factors (e.g., academic preparation), academic dispositions (e.g., motivation, self-efficacy, intent to persist), sense of belonging, academic performance, and learning outcomes.
+Note: The CECE student surveys also measure several other variables, including demographics (e.g., race, ethnicity, gender, age, religion, family income, parents’ education), precollege factors (e.g., academic preparation), academic traits (e.g., motivation, self-efficacy, intent to persist), sense of belonging, academic performance, and learning outcomes.